rjackson-dev-ops/aws-console-identity-switching/README.md

 - SSB for Prod, SSB for Dev
 4) CTower Role
 - SSB for Prod, SSB for Dev
+5) AWS Mirror Console
+- SSB for a "Mirror" console, for Comparison

 ### Organizational Roles
 1) Admin